spoonapps/docs/reference/samples/1-java.md

-Here are a few examples that will show you specific use cases for using Spoonium with some popular project types.

 ### Java

 In this tutorial, we'll containerize a Java web server project.
 You'll learn to effectively configure and use Java in a container.